 |North Carolina||Joe Biden|

-As of April 29th, the total delegates for remaining Democratic Candidates are:
+As of July, the total delegates for remaining Democratic Candidates have closed:

 - Tulsi Gabbard – 2

 2020 Presidential Election Primary Calendar and Key Dates

 - June 2 – Connecticut, Delaware, DC, Indiana, Maryland, Montana, New Mexico, Pennsylvania, Rhode Island, South Dakota primaries

 - June 9 – George and West Virginia primaries

 - June 20 – Louisiana primaries

 Democratic presidential candidate and former VP Joe Biden said organizers of the Democratic National Convention may need to consider a virtual option if the #coronavirus pandemic continues into the summer.
 The convention was recently pushed back from July to August. @FOX40 pic.twitter.com/d0OUTk2Aqf

 Biden Favorite to win Democratic Nomination, Hillary Clinton Odds Rise